-James Spader, playing supervillains since the 1980s…
+Playing supervillains since the 1980s…

 Nasty James Spader Roles as Douchebag, Drug Dealer, Yuppie, Vice President Rival.

 This is the 5th of the 80s League collaborations (!) and the good news is that we’ve got a few new additions to the group.
-These well be added to the ever-growing list of links to podcasts and posts after this wee intro.
+These will be added to the ever-growing list of links to podcasts and posts after this wee intro.
 The other news is while Dave takes a wee break, Paul Stroessner from Return to the 80s is running this month’s topic (although Dave did make the stunning pic heading this post), with Paul picking the wonderful choice of 1980s Movie Villains.

 talked written about this theme before, then picking the wonderful Alan Rickman as Hans Gruber in Die Hard (1988).
-So if this film has still eluded you – along with Alan Rickman’s spellbinding and deadpan performance, CLICK HERE.
+So if this film has still eluded you, along with Alan Rickman’s spellbinding and deadpan performance, CLICK HERE.

 Links to the posts and podcasts will be added as they are posted…